What Kind of Jobs Can Process or Chemical Engineers Get in the Pharmaceutical and Medical Device Industry?

 - Process Engineer – Equipment – focus is on the maintenance, qualifications and documentation to keep process equipment up and running and in regulatory alignment.

 You would have roughly 3 broad options to bolster your qualifications.

 Apply for process or chemical engineer roles with pharmaceutical manufacturers or engineering consultancies.

 Polish up your CV/Resume and apply as you are.
 You could apply for advertised positions or you could send out speculative job applications.

 For a list of pharmaceutical and medical device manufacturers and engineering consultancies, click here if you are in Ireland and here if you are in the United Kingdom.
 Read this article to see the Top 10 Pharmaceutical & Medical Device Industry Hubs in the USA.
 For other locations, do a search for engineering consultancies for the pharma of med device sector.

-You might consider bolstering your qualifications by taking our 5-week GMPs Training for Beginners Course to learn about the Good Manufacturing Practices (GMPs) and the risk management techniques used in the FDA regulated manufacturing environment.
+You might consider bolstering your qualifications by taking our 6-week GMPs Training Course for Beginners in the Pharmaceutical Industry to learn about the Good Manufacturing Practices (GMPs) and the risk management techniques used in the FDA regulated manufacturing environment.